pabluk/libgravatar/README.rst

 Gravatar API
 ~~~~~~~~~~~~

-Gravatar API require no authentication to get images and profiles URLs.
+Gravatar API requires no authentication to get images and profiles URLs.

 Getting the user profile image::